bmc/mc-endless-dispenser/README.md

 [Lockette]: http://dev.bukkit.org/bukkit-plugins/lockette/

-"Adjacent", for this plugin, means "directly next to", but does _not_ include diagonals.
 The following diagram shows legal placements.
 (Note: The diagram does _not_ show signs directly above and below the dispenser, but those placements, while uncommon, are also legal.)